LLNL/zfp/docs/source/tutorial.rst

 but with the user specifying the amount of storage used via the *rate* parameter.
 (A predefined type :cpp:type:`array3d` also exists, while the suffix 'f' is used for floats.)

+.. include:: disclaimer.inc

 Note that the array dimensions can be arbitrary, and need not be multiples of four (see above for a discussion of incomplete blocks).
 The *rate* argument specifies how many bits per value (amortized) to store in the compressed representation.
 By default the block size is restricted to a multiple of 64 bits, and therefore the rate argument can be specified in increments of 64 / |4powd| bits in *d* dimensions, i.e.
 ::

   1D arrays: 16-bit granularity